Come and be part of a global voice for wild plants and fungi

 Insect-eating plants lurk beside streams and wet pools: butterwort, with a basal rosette of broad, yellow-green leaves on which small insects stick, and round leaved and great sundew, with long red hairs on their leaves curving over to entrap their prey.

-It is known for being one of the largest populations of Marsh Saxifrage in Scotland.
+The reserve holds the largest population of Marsh Saxifrage in Scotland.

 Take the A9 from Latherton north towards Thurso.
 After about 6 miles turn right at Achavanich towards Lybster.
 After a third of a mile, turn left on to the track alongside Loch Sternster, where there is a car park.